 Please enable JavaScript to use CodeHS

-How Systems Work (What is a Computer?)
+How Computing Systems Work

 button to let teacher start playing slides